-The idea that PRINCE2 is only suitable for IT projects couldn’t be further from the truth, but probably arises from the method’s earliest incarnation as a project management framework developed by the Central Computer and Telecommunications Agency in the late 1980s.
-‘Projects in Controlled Environments’ (PRINCE) was originally devised to support the UK government’s IT projects.
+The idea that PRINCE2 is only suitable for IT projects couldn’t be further from the truth.
+This misconception probably arises from the method’s earliest incarnation as a project management framework developed by the Central Computer and Telecommunications Agency in the late 1980s.
+As such, ‘Projects in Controlled Environments’ (PRINCE) was originally devised to support the UK government’s IT projects.

-So effective was the method that its potential to serve any kind of project was quickly realised, leading to the introduction of PRINCE2 in the mid-1990s.
-Its status as a ‘best practice’ project management method richly deserved, PRINCE2 has now helped thousands upon thousands of organisations to plan and control their projects.
+In fact, so effective was the method that its potential to serve any kind of project was quickly realised, leading to the introduction of PRINCE2 in the mid-1990s.
+Its status as a ‘best practice’ project management method richly deserved, PRINCE2 has now helped thousands upon thousands of organisations to better plan and manage their projects.

 Highly adaptable, the PRINCE2 framework can be applied to any project, regardless of its size or the nature of the business environment in which it operates.
 Since its introduction in 1996, PRINCE2 has benefited more than 20,000 organisations and is a leading project management method in both the private and public sector.

 PRINCE2 courses are a popular choice among individuals seeking effective project management training.
-Knowledge Train is accredited by The APM Group to deliver PRINCE2 training and offers classroom-based courses in central London with the option to study via eLearning also available.
+Knowledge Train is accredited by AXELOS to deliver PRINCE2 training and offers classroom-based courses in London with the option to study via elearning also available.

 Some delegates on Knowledge Train’s PRINCE2 courses are working on, supporting, or managing projects and require formal training in this field; some attend because they are retraining to work in project management and wish to enhance their employment prospects with PRINCE2 qualifications; others may simply be interested in the subject matter.

-Whichever PRINCE2 exam you wish to take – Foundation, Practitioner, or Re-registration – you will not be asked to write any essays.
+Whichever PRINCE2 exam you wish to take – Foundation or Practitioner – you will not be asked to write any essays.
 All PRINCE2 exams are based on the multiple-choice testing format, whether they are paper-based or taken online.
 For each question, candidates select what they believe to be the correct answer from a list of four options.

-The marking of multiple choice exams can arguably be conducted more speedily and efficiently than that of essay-based papers, reducing the amount of time it takes to provide candidates with their results.
-Practitioner and Re-registration exam results are normally sent to Knowledge Train’s delegates about a week after the exams are taken.
-Delegates receive their Foundation results on the same day of the exam.
+Multiple-choice exams can marked faster than essay-based papers, reducing the amount of time it takes to provide candidates with their results.
+Provisional Foundation or Practitioner exam results are normally sent to our delegates on the same day of the exam.
 Official results are sent 2-3 business days later, alongside an e-certificate if you have passed.